mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Traditional logic
 see Term logic

-## Truthmaker
+## Trinitarianism
-The metaphysical notion of truthmaking is a relation which holds between a truth and some entity in the world, in virtue of which that truth is true.

-There is a number of ways in which a state or fact can be said to be a truthmaker for a sentence.
-It can simply necessitate the sentence; or it can necessitate the sentence while being partially relevant to its truth; or it can necessitate the sentence while being wholly relevant to its truth.
-An exact truthmaker for A is a state which, as well as guaranteeing A's truth, is wholly relevant to it.
+Trinitarianism is another name for the correspondence between logic, type theory and category theory, otherwise known as the Curry-Howard-Lambek isomorphism.

 ## Truth value
 A truth value of a proposition is something that is up for discussion.
 A truth value (or logical value) is a value indicating the relation of a proposition to the truth.
 A proposition has a truth value if it evaluates to true or false (in bivalence logics).
 However, there are many non-binary systems of logic, that have 3 (false, unknown, true) or more truth values.
 In fuzzy logic, for instance, truth value is represented by a real number in the inteval (0,1).

+Truth value, or logical value, is a value indicating the relation of a proposition and the "general, objective" truth.

+A proposition is a statement that has a truth value - it can be evaluated to be true or false.

+A proposition is true if what it claims or represents is aligned (compatible) with the objective reality.

-## Truth-functional logical connective
+## Truthmaker
-A logical connective is truth-functional if the truth value of a compound sentence is a function of the truth-value of its sub-sentences; i.e. if the truth value of the compound sentence can be determined from its atoms.
-A class of connectives is truth-functional if each of its members is.
+The metaphysical notion of truthmaking is a relation which holds between a truth and some entity in the world, in virtue of which that truth is true.

+There is a number of ways in which a state or fact can be said to be a truthmaker for a sentence.
+It can simply necessitate the sentence; or it can necessitate the sentence while being partially relevant to its truth; or it can necessitate the sentence while being wholly relevant to its truth.
+An exact truthmaker for A is a state which, as well as guaranteeing A's truth, is wholly relevant to it.

 ## Unique name assumption
 Unique name assumption is a simplifying assumption made in some ontology languages and description logics.
 In logics with the unique name assumption, different names always refer to different entities in the world.